How to Paint Behind a Toilet

 Bathrooms are often small, enclosed spaces with poor air circulation.
 Materials like shower curtains and towels that retain moisture also keep them consistently humid.
 To boost bathroom ventilation and minimize paint drying time, remove the shower curtain, floor rug, bath, and hand towels.
 If your bathroom has windows, make sure they are open.
 Run the ventilation fan or plug in a small circulating fan.

-To prevent paint fume inhalation, you may also wish you wear a painter’s mask.
+To prevent paint fumes inhalation, you may also wish you wear a painter’s mask.

-STEP 2: Dust and prep the area behind the toilet.
+Step 2: Clean and prepare the area behind the toilet.

 Then, cover the toilet with an extra-large plastic garbage bag.
 (Tip: You’ll find contractor clean-up bags at your local home improvement store in sizes of up to 50 gallons, and these resist accidental tearing.)
-Tape the bag in place around the toilet’s base, and pay special attention to wrap any piping or base that might be exposed with painter’s tape.
+Tape the bag in place around the toilet’s base.
+Take care to wrap any piping or trim that might be exposed with painter’s tape.

 Start with one to two coats of primer to ensure the best paint adhesion.
 To reach behind the toilet and around pipes, you’ll want to do the following: